NOI-SL/contest-solutions/README.md

-# National Olympiad in Informatics Sri Lanka - Contest Solutions
+# National Olympiad in Informatics Sri Lanka - 2020 Monthly Contest - March

-Solutions & test-data for all the contests organized by National Olympiad in Informatics Sri Lanka will be hosted here.
+Solutions & problem statements for National Olympiad in Informatics 2020 - Monthly Contest - March

 ## Languages

-Currently, NOI Sri Lanka & IOI accepts solutions written in C, C++, Java & Pascal.
+Currently, NOI Sri Lanka & IOI accepts solutions written in C, C++, & Java.

 All the solutions by the problem setters are written in C++.
 There's no guarantee that the solutions will be written in other languages.